Changyuan-Wang/Fiber-Optical-Gyroscope---Beijing-Group/README.md

 [2]: https://www.researchgate.net/figure/Basic-optical-configuration-of-the-Sagnac-interferometer-and-Ring-resonator_fig2_243755491

 # Design
-This is the simplified version of our circuit diagram.
-Before making the whole system wireless, it is easier to use this diagram to perform all kinds of testing.
-Later, the voltimeter shown in the diagram will be changed into labJack, and the process of transmitting data wirelessly will also be involved in this section.
+This schematic diagram is the simplified version of our project.
+Before making the whole system wireless, it is easier to use this circuit to perform all kinds of testing.
+Later, the voltimeter shown in the diagram will be changed into labJack, and the process of transmitting data wirelessly is also related to labJack.

+To be noted, labJack can also provide power, so we can change the battery into labJack as well.
+The procedure of how to use labJack to prove power can be easily found online, and we will also mention it in the "Finished Produce - Structure" section.
 ![Image](https://github.com/Changyuan-Wang/Fiber-Optical-Gyroscope---Beijing-Group/raw/main/IMG/Circuit%20Diagram%20-%20Testing.png)

 The blue GY-511 module serves as a magnetometer.
 The magnetometer measures the magnetic field (Bx, By, Bz), and we use a coding program (goodbyemagnetometer.py) to convert the field information into a function of angular velocity versus time.
 ![Image](https://github.com/Changyuan-Wang/Fiber-Optical-Gyroscope---Beijing-Group/raw/main/IMG/LabJack%20%26%20Magnetometer.png)
 The idea of using tubes to construct the structure is credited to Qikai Gao at UC Davis.